jdavis-software/react-enterprise-examples/examples/01-large-data-sets/README.md

 - Memoized sorting on the main thread for small lists and a Web Worker for large lists
 - Small simulated live updates to keep the list fresh
 - **Generic typed table columns** via the shared Table kit.
 Columns are declared with `ColumnDef<Device>` and the virtualized rows are styled to match the kit.
 The header uses `<TableHeader>` while rows are rendered with `react-window`.
+- `dataBehavior='batch'` tells the table data changes are infrequent and derived via user-driven sorting/filtering. `renderBehavior='virtualized'` mounts only visible rows for performance.

 ### Running locally
 ```bash